okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

 `VerifyAuthenticatorAsync()` returns a `RegisterResponse` object with an `AuthenticationStatus` property of `AwaitingAuthenticatorEnrollment`.
 This indicates that the user still has authentication factors to enroll before registration is complete.

-In this scenario, you configured the app's authentication policy to require a password and another factor.
-Therefore the user must enroll at least one of either the email or phone factors.
+In this scenario, you configure the app's authentication policy to require a password and another factor.
+Therefore, the user must enroll at least one of either the email or phone factors.
 Redirect them to the list page you created earlier to choose which one.

 <div class="half wireframe-border">